willybrauner/blurry-faces/README.md

 [Blurry faces website](https://willybrauner.github.io/blurry-faces)

 Blurry Faces is a client-side application that automatically detects faces on images and blurs them.
-A zip file can be download with the burry images collection, and that's it!
+It can then generate a zip file of the blurred images, and that's it!

 ![](screen.gif)

+## How to use?

+1. Import your images in the app.
+2. Inspect the result of the automated blurring and optionally adjust it.
+3. Export the resulting collection of blurred images as a zip file.

 ## How does it work?

-The app uses [face-api]("https://github.com/justadudewhohacks/face-api.js/") to detect faces on images, it  does not upload images to any server, it is a purely client-side face detection library; You can check the source code :)
+The app uses [face-api]("https://github.com/justadudewhohacks/face-api.js/") to detect faces on images, it does not upload images to any server, it is a purely client-side face detection library.
+You can check the source code :)

 ## Licence